 All minors taken to juvenile hall are entitled to telephone their parents and an attorney.5

 We discuss the rights of minors and parents in delinquency proceedings in our articles Police Questioning of Minors in California Delinquency Cases and Rights of Parents in California Delinquency Cases.

-We discuss Section 707(b) offenses in our article Fitness Hearings in California.
+We discuss Section 707(b) offenses in our article Transfer Hearings in California.

 Probation officers also play a key role in other phases of a California juvenile delinquency proceeding, including:

 - Making a recommendation as to whether the district attorney should file a petition against the minor in the first place.6

 - Making a recommendation as to whether the minor is "fit" to be tried within the juvenile system.7

 In our example from above, the probation office will evaluate a number of factors in deciding whether to recommend a filing against Nikko for second-time vandalism.
 These factors are set forth in California Rule of Court Rule 5.516 and include:

 - Whether the alleged conduct involved physical harm or the threat of physical harm to person or property;

 - Whether the child has had serious problems in the home, school, or community that indicate that formal court action is desirable;